Pros and Cons of Animation in Education (Based on Science)

 1. Visualize subjects for better understanding

 For instance, the electric current is invisible and the operation of the electric circuit is quite difficult to understand for newbies.
-To teach them in the traditional way, you need static pictures with marking, arrows, and motion lines.
+To teach them in the traditional way, you need static pictures with markings, arrows, and motion lines.
 Animations can show temporal change directly, rather than you have to indicate the process by arrows and motion lines.
 Using animated video can make visual aid not only simpler and less cluttered, but also more vivid, engaging, and more intuitively comprehended.
-Take a look at this video from an animated video production company.
+Take a look at this video from F. Learning Studio – and animated video production company.

 Recommend reading: